eric-spoerner/stock-analysis/README.md

 Next i
 ```
-## Benefits of refactors
+## Benefits and risks of refactoring

-### General benefits of refactoring

-Refactoring of complex analytical calculations is often mandatory given a large or growign data set.
+Refactoring of complex analytical calculations is often mandatory given a large or growing data set.
 The larger the data's volume and the more complex the required calculations are, the more that inefficient code can contribute to slowness and even full process failure by way of timeouts.

 In other cases, refactors can assist legibility and maintainability, and allow for expansion of existing functionality to include new use cases.

-### Benefits specific to this exercise
+Primary risk of refactor is the addition of new unintended defects based on a failure to understand algorithm in full or misundertanding of how the current design affected edge casess.
+Without sufficient testing in place, refactors can easily create new edge case failures etc.

+Something about technical debt.

+## Analysis

+### Methodology

+Time is recorded for full execution of both versions of the code using the VBA `Timer` function, which is called at the beginning and end of the subroutines to establish total duration.

+Time for each was run three times, for both subroutines, with the .
+See attached screenshots for sample output from before and after:

+### Outcome

 Reduction of for loops reduces number of row processing events by 91.67%.
 Assuming a linear value for processing, this should reduce overall burden of the code above by a similar percentage, and additionally